Submitting an Application

 Yes, to be eligible to receive financial aid you must complete the FAFSA.

-A basic knowledge of computer and Internet skills is required in order to be successful in an online course.
+A basic knowledge of computer and internet skills is required to be successful in an online course.
 Skills needed include:

 Understanding of basic computer hardware and software; ability to perform computer operations, such as: